Create an app from scratchContribute

 key while your terminal is in interactive mode.

-You will see your counter, but nothing happens when you click on the button.
+Refresh the client and you will see your counter, but nothing happens when you click on the button.
 Of course, we've defined the counter value with a constant value of 0.
 Let's see how to dynamise it.

 The counter data